erikpukinskis/prototype-narrative-editor/README.md

     npm install
     node server.js

-And then open up <http://localhost:5000> in your web browser (by clicking that link!) and you should see your copy of this narrative!
+Now open up <http://localhost:5000> in your web browser and you should see your copy of this narrative!
 Cool!
 That's a legit web server running on your computer.

+Try changing some text in the README.md and running "node compile.js" and "node server.js" again, reload your browser and you should see your changes!

 Putting it on the intarwebs
 ---------------------------